Hitakashi/Hitbox-Chat-Doc/connection.md

 You can pick whatever server from the response, but you should never save the address.
 The servers are ever changing and getting it via the API is the safest method.

+At this point you should also get your [auth token](https://github.com/Hitakashi/Hitbox-API/blob/master/auth/login.md#post-authtoken) for the user unless you are planning to login as a guest.

 #### Websocket ID (Step 2)

 Once you get the server address from above, you should append `/socket.io/1/` to the address.
 After that you need to send a HTTP GET request to that address, for example http://ec2-54-87-229-245.compute-1.amazonaws.com/socket.io/1/ which will return the following text.